 Risk Description (and sub categories) Key mitigating actions Operational The risk of loss resulting from inadequate or failed internal processes, people and systems or from external events, including cyber security risk and a risk of a failure by third party suppliers but excluding strategic risk.
-Currently, this includes the risks associated with the project to upgrade our customer account management system. (see below for further information) Investment in people, systems and processes.
-Effective policies and procedures supporting operational performance A Board-approved Operational Resilience Framework aimed at ensuring the resilience of important business services including a testing program that draws out 'lessons learned' Stratogic The rick that the Societu's business model and Training and competence scheme for key colleagues detailing proficiency and supervision requirements.
+Currently, this includes the risks associated with the project to upgrade our customer account management system (see page 16 for further information).
+Investment in people, systems and processes.
+Effective policies and procedures supporting operational performance A Board-approved Operational Resilience Framework aimed at ensuring the resilience of important business services including a testing program that draws out 'lessons learned' Training and competence scheme for key colleagues detailing proficiency and supervision requirements.
 Insurance.
 Executive Conduct and Operational Risk Committee and Board Risk Committee oversight.
 Cyber risk management framework.
 Contingency plans are in place which have been tested Specialist resource recruited and Transformation Project Committee established to manage customer account management system project Strategic The risk that the Society's business model and corporate plan fail to adapt, or respond quickly to, external developments or that the adaptation or response is flawed.
 Annual Corporate Planning process including sensitivity testing.
 Ongoing Executive Committee and Board monitoring of Key Performance and Risk Indicators.
-Monitoring economic and market conditions and taking actions to ensure corporate objectives are managed appropriately Reputational The risk that arises from a negative perception by members, regulators, counterparties, potential customers or other stakeholders, which damages the Society's brand and reputation and adversely affects its business, earnings, capital or access to funding.
+Reputational The risk that arises from a negative perception by members, regulators, counterparties, potential customers or other stakeholders, which damages the Society's brand and reputation and adversely affects its business, earnings, capital or access to funding.
 Board expectation that the Society's business be conducted in a fair and ethical way consistent with the Society's values and beliefs embedded in Society policies.
 Robust culture of compliance with legal and regulatory requirements.
 Oversight by the Executive Conduct and Operational Risk Committee and the Board and its Risk Committee.
 Conduct The risk arising from the Society's conduct in its direct relationship with retail customers, or where the Society has a direct duty to retail customers.
 Oversight and monitoring by Executive Conduct and Operational Risk Committee and the Board and its Risk Committee.
-Training and awareness for key colleagues Culture of putting members first.
-Climate The risk that the Society's business and asset values are adversely impacted by the consequences of climate change, whether physical (floods, sea level rise etc) or transitional (e.g. changes in government policy, regulation or market sentiment arising out of the move to a greener economy) Monitoring and assessment of the financial impact of climate change risks relevant to the mortgage book, other assets and the business generally.
+Training and awareness for key colleagues Culture of putting members first and ensuring compliance with the Consumer Duty.
+Climate change The risk that the Society's business and asset values are adversely impacted by the consequences of climate change, whether physical (floods, sea level rise etc) or transitional (e.g., changes in government policy, regulation or market sentiment arising out of the move to a greener economy) Monitoring and assessment of the financial impact of climate change risks relevant to the mortgage book, other assets and the business generally.
 Each year the Society commissions a report to assess the risks to the mortgage portfolio from climate change.
 To date this has not highlight any concerning areas of risk within the portfolio.
-Oversight by Executive Credit and Conduct & Operational Risk Committees and Board Risk Committee.
+Oversight by Executive Credit and Conduct &amp; Operational Risk Committees and Board Risk Committee.
 Board approved climate change risk management framework.
 This policy explains the key climate change risks and provides a summary of the Society's proposed approach to managing them.
 It also sets the governance, risk appetite and monitoring framework.